Essential utility network terms are listed along with their descriptions.

 When a subnetwork has multiple subnetwork controllers and the Subnetwork Name attribute is not consistent, the subnetwork is considered inconsistent.
 For example, in a subnetwork with five subnetwork controllers, four of the subnetwork controllers have the correct subnetwork name, while the fifth has a different name.

-If inconsistent subnetworks are discovered during the update process, an error is returned in the Update Subnetwork tool and errors are generated for the subnetwork controllers.
+If inconsistent subnetworks are discovered during the update process, an error is returned in the Update Subnetwork tool and point error features are generated for the subnetwork controllers.
 Inconsistent subnetworks are also reported when performing a subnetwork trace.

 Learn more about updating subnetworks.